davidjgoss/davidjgoss.co/about.md

 permalink: /about/
 ---

-I'm David Goss, a 31-year-old British software developer living in Milton Keynes.
+I'm David Goss, a 31-year-old British software engineer living in Milton Keynes.
 Currently I lead a development team at a company specialising in auto and asset finance.
 [Read my full CV](/cv/).

 I was originally a front-end developer, and while I still enjoy that the most I'm basically full stack now - I work at a Java shop, but I'm not all that fussy about server-side stacks.
 I'm especially interested in code quality, build tools and CI/CD, and performance.